-How to Fix Discord Stuck Downloading Update 1 of 1 on Mac
+Stuck on "Discord Downloading Update 1 of 1" on Mac?
+Here's What to Do

 - Afterward, control-click Trash from your Dock and select Empty Trash.

-- Go to Activity Monitor by pressing Command + Spacebar and typing Activity Monitor inside the Spotlight search.
+- Press Command + Spacebar and type Activity Monitor inside the Spotlight search.

 - Search Discord then select the process and click the X button to terminate any instances of the app.